2gis/Winium.Elements/README.md

 ## Contact

 Have some questions?
 Found a bug?
-Create [new issue](https://github.com/2gis/Winium.Elements/issues/new) or contact us at t.kurnosova@2gis.ru
+Create [new issue](https://github.com/2gis/Winium.Elements/issues/new)

 ## License